 If you are searching for business financing, you have probably heard of the term SBA loan.
-Let’s get to know all the necessary things about SBA loans from what it is to how to benefit from it.
+Let’s get to know all the necessary things about SBA loans and their benefits.

 What is SBA?

 In simpler terms, SBA loans are small business loans that the government partially guarantees (an acronym for Small Business Administration).
 People usually refer to these loans as government small business loans.
 But, the truth is it is not the SBA who acts as a lender.
 Instead, they work with certified financial institutions who serve as an intermediary between SBA and borrowers.
 This is especially beneficial for financial institutions as they mitigate the risks of going default.

 Courtesy of sba.gov

 What terms does the SBA loan offer, and how to get approved?

 Like any other type of loan, SBA loans offer various terms and conditions based on your business’s qualifications and the institution you prefer to borrow from.
 SBA loans vary in size, from $500 to $2 million, and can offer an annual percentage rate of as low as 6.5%.
 For these loans, the more extended maturity date the lower interest rate and monthly SBA payment.